ahmdtaha/constrained_attention_filter/README.md

 * The softmax and Gaussian filters are released upon a reviewer request.
 The current Gaussian filter implementation is hard-coded to support only 7x7 attention filter.
  It is straight forward to extend it for any odd filter-size (e.g., 13x13).
 However, for even filter-size I think more changes are required.
 The last conv layer in standard architectures is 7x7.
 So the current configuration should cover most typical case-scenario.

+* I used parts of this code (especially the nets package) in multiple projects, so there is a lot of code that is not related to L2-CAF.
+I will iteratively clean the code.
+The TL;DR section, at the top of the readme file, highlights the core functions related to L2-CAF.

 ## Release History
 * 1.0.0
-    * First commit Vanilla L2-CAF on DenseNet 12 July 2020
+    * First commit Vanilla L2-CAF on DenseNet, InceptionV1, and ResNet50V2 on 12, 15,18 July 2020
-    * Add support for InceptionV1 - 15 July 2020
-    * Add support for ResNet50V2 - 18 July 2020
     * Add Fast L2-CAF on DenseNet 21 July 2020
+    * Add Fast L2-CAF on Inception 22 July 2020